 Offer of employment

 We notify all unsuccessful applicants once the selection process has been completed.
+If you received an interview, you will be phoned by the hiring manager, all other applicants will be notified via email.

 Working at Southern Rural Water